arcadia-unity/Arcadia/USAGE.md

 While Unity's API is single threaded, the Mono VM that it runs on is not.
 That means that you can write multithreaded Clojure code with all the advantages that has as long as you do not call Unity API methods from anywhere but the main thread (they will throw an exception otherwise).
 The exception to this is the linear algebra types and associated methods are callable from non-main threads.

 #### Namespace Roots
 The `Assets` folder is the root of your namespaces.
-So a file at `Assets/game/logic/hard_ai.clj` should corespond to the namespace `game.logic.hard-ai`.
+So a file at `Assets/game/logic/hard_ai.clj` should correspond to the namespace `game.logic.hard-ai`.
 Arcadia internally manages other namespace roots as well for its own operation, but `Assets` is where your own logic should go.

 #### VM Restarting
 Unity will restart the Mono VM at specific times